 COMMENT: Mass participation events at arts festivals are fun.
 It should not be used as a substitute for supporting people’s creativity – and especially not by Manchester International Festival.

 For those of us with sufficiently obscure senses of humour, there is a cult series online called Don’t Hug Me, I’m Scared.
 I can best describe this as Sesame Street if David Lynch had directed it, where innocent-looking “educational” songs turn into surrealistic drug-fuelled nightmares in the final two minutes.
 My favourite episode of all, however, is the first one: a notebook singing a catchy tune to “get creative”.
-However (upcoming drug-fuelled nightmare aside), when you listen a bit closer, you notice that this notebook has very exact ideas of what does and doesn’t constitute permissible acts of creativity.
+However (ignoring the upcoming drug-fuelled nightmare for a moment), when you listen a bit closer, you notice that this notebook has very exact ideas of what does and doesn’t constitute permissible acts of creativity.
 Incorrect art is decried or destroyed; even picking the wrong colour is a serious offence, because “green is is not a creative colour”.

 This may not seem relevant to what I’m about to discuss, but please bear with me.
 Continue reading